happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 7/5/2016
+- (5:29) Forgot to take notes throughout the day, but I resumed work following the holiday weekend.
+Made significant progress on the Smart Camera app; login screen remains very primitive, accepting any combination of username and password, but I plan to implement a proper user registration system later this week.
+Camera Activity now allows user to add each photo the user takes or selects to the trip.
+The upload button then uploads each photo added to the trip to the server.
+Ran into an issue where the application couldn't connect to the server unless the phone was connected to ND Secure.
+Probably somewhere in the config files where I can adjust what connections the server will accept.
+Tomorrow, I'm hoping to do some more testing on the modified upload, as well as to improve the functionality of each trip

 Notes for 7/1/2016
 - (4:52) Began preliminary work on the next activity needed for the application
 - (4:22) Because of the desired "Trip" feature, the camera-side of the application will need to be changed slightly; instead of including the upload button inside the photo taking/selection part of the application, it will exist inside the "Trip Tracker" or something similar, and an "Add Photo to Trip" button will be added to the photo taking/selection section of the application